vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/2-guardrails_orchestrator.md

     And you can also update the regex configs based on your experimentations on the notebook 🤓

     ![llama-stack-safety-enable-1.png](./images/llama-stack-safety-enable-1.png)

+    Ensure that you enable also the rest of the detectors:

     ![llama-stack-safety-enable-2.png](./images/llama-stack-safety-enable-2.png)

 3. Check topology view to make sure everything is healthy ❤️